 Step 12: After selecting of the file, click on the “Let’s go” line if you’re ready to patch the file.

-Step 13: Now the firmware is saved in the “Download” folder in your Samsung Galaxy S10 phone’s storage, and you need to copy this patched file of AP firmware and then transfer it to the computer, in a folder of the rest of such files which are in the “MDS file” type.
+Step 13: Now the patched system firmware is saved in the “Download” folder in your Samsung Galaxy S10 phone’s storage, and you need to copy this patched file of AP firmware and then transfer it to the computer, in a folder of the rest of such files which are in the “MDS file” type.

 Step 14: it’s time to use “Odin”.
 You need to turn Galaxy S10 into Download mode so that the program will notice your device.
 The Download mode here is important.
 Firstly, turn your phone off, then connect to your computer through Samsung USB drivers.
 Hold the “Volume Down” button and the “Bixby” button.
 When you did this action, you will see that the screen has changed: now it is the “Bootloader” screen.